 It includes VMXNET3 vSphere 4.1 VMware Paravirtual NICs which provide high throughput on VMware vSphere virtual machines.
 It supports VMXNET3 vSphere 4.1 VMware Paravirtual Adapters on VMware ESXi hosts, therefore VMkernel or physical network adapters cannot be used with an active connection to such adapters until the VMware Virtual Ethernet Adapter is used with VMware ESXi 6.0 hosts

-Previously supported within VMware Workstation 9 and 10 only; You can now use it to configure bridged networking for Linux guests using Network Address Translation (NAT), Kernel based Virtual Machine (KVM) and other drivers such as VDE and OpenVswitch.
+Previously supported within VMware Workstations 9 and 10 only; You can now use it to configure bridged networking for Linux guests using Network Address Translation (NAT), Kernel-based Virtual Machine (KVM), and other drivers such as VDE and OpenVswitch.

 Bridged networking allows a virtual machine connected to a physical network rather than a VMware vNetwork Distributed Switch (VDS).
 It supports VMware Virtual Ethernet Adapter for virtual machines connected to VMware ESXi hosts using bridged networking.
-Bridged networks provides support for jumbo frames on physical network adapters with MTU greater than 9000.
-Also, try Windows 10 Gamer Edition Free Download [Updated 2021]
+Bridged networks provide support for jumbo frames on physical network adapters with MTU greater than 9000.

 It has been present since VMware Workstation 5 but was removed from VMware Workstation 6 and later versions; VMware Network Isolation has now been re-introduced in it with the ability to configure multiple isolated networks within a single virtual machine.

 You can now activate or de-activate an existing VMware Virtual Ethernet Adapter without powering off the guest operating system in order to configure it or allow hardware traffic between it and the host computer’s network interfaces such as wired NICs (Network Interface Cards) or wireless NICs (Network Interface Cards).
-VMware VMware Virtual Ethernet Adapter can now be hot-plugged on VMware ESXi 5.0 and VMware ESXi 5.1 hosts; VMware PVLAN Driver can be hot-plugged for virtual machines running on VMware ESXi 6.0 host.
-Also, try Windows 11 Free Download
+VMware Virtual Ethernet Adapter can now be hot-plugged on VMware ESXi 5.0 and VMware ESXi 5.1 hosts; VMware PVLAN Driver can be hot-plugged for virtual machines running on VMware ESXi 6.0 hosts.

-It was released as a free upgrade to VMware Workstation 11 owners who purchased their license in the previous year (2015).
-VMware is currently offering upgrades from VMware Workstation 9, 10,11 and 12 to version 13 at no additional cost for users who bought those licenses during January 2016 – January 2017 through its “Upgrade Accelerator”.
-VMware also offers a perpetual edition of VMware Workstation Pro with support whilst also offering subscription based.
+It was released as a free upgrade to VMware Workstation 11 owners who purchased their licenses in the previous year (2015).
+VMware is currently offering upgrades from VMware Workstation 9, 10,11, and 12 to version 13 at no additional cost for users who bought those licenses from January 2016 – January 2017 through its “Upgrade Accelerator”.
+VMware also offers a perpetual edition of VMware Workstation Pro with support whilst also offering subscription-based.